Natalia Gantimurova

-Natalia Sergeyevna Gantimurova (Наталья Серге́евна Гантимурова; born 14 August 1991) is a Russian beauty pageant titleholder who was crowned Miss Russia 2011 and represented her country in the 2011 Miss Universe and Miss World pageants.
+Natalia Sergeyevna Gantimurova (Наталья Серге́евна Гантимурова; born 14 August 1991) is a Russian beauty pageant titleholder who was crowned Miss Russia 2011 and represented her country at the 2011 Miss Universe and Miss World pageants.

 Early life

-She descends from Russian princely family of Evenki Gantimurov.
-Born in Chelyabinsk to parents Sergei Gantimurov and Svetlana Nosyreva, Gantimurova is pursuing a bachelor's degree in international relations at Russian State University for the Humanities and knows two foreign languages.
+Gantimurova is a descendant of the Russian princely family of Evenki Gantimurov.
+She was born in Chelyabinsk to Sergei Gantimurov and Svetlana Nosyreva.
+Gantimurova was pursuing a bachelor's degree in international relations at the Russian State University for the Humanities and knew two foreign languages.
 She also enjoys snowboarding.

 Miss Russia 2011

-Gantimurova, who stands tall, competed as the representative of Moscow, one of 50 finalists in her country's national beauty pageant, Miss Russia, held on March 5, 2011, in Barvikha, where she became the eventual winner of the title, gaining the right to represent Russia in Miss Universe 2011 and Miss World 2011.
+Gantimurova, who stands tall, competed as the representative of Moscow, one of 50 finalists in her country's national beauty pageant, Miss Russia, held on 5 March 2011, in Barvikha.
+She won the title, gaining the right to represent Russia at Miss Universe 2011 and Miss World 2011.

 Miss Universe and Miss World 2011

-As the official representative of her country to the 2011 Miss Universe pageant, broadcast live from São Paulo, Brazil on September 12, 2011, Gantimurova vied to then Miss Universe titleholder, Ximena Navarrete of Mexico, but failed to place.
-She later competed in Miss World 2011 in London, the United Kingdom on November 6, 2011, trying to conquer Russia's third Miss World title, and placed in the quarter-finals (top 30).
+As the official representative of her country at the 2011 Miss Universe pageant, held in São Paulo, Brazil, on 12 September 2011, Gantimurova competed to succeed the Miss Universe titleholder, Ximena Navarrete of Mexico, but was unplaced.
+She later competed in Miss World 2011 in London, United Kingdom on 6 November 2011, but placed in the top 30.